 - World hunger can best be addressed by food security—being self-sufficient for basic needs.
 Overpopulation is largely a consequence, not simply a cause, of poverty and environmental destruction, and all remedial actions must address living standards and food security through sustainable production.

-- Because of the tremendous amount of energy used in agriculture, we support farm subsidies to encourage the transition from dirty fuels to clean renewable energy as one of the most effective ways to move our country to a sustainable future.
+- Because of the tremendous amount of energy used in agriculture, we support farm subsidies to encourage the transition from dirty fuels to regenerative, no-till practices that use clean renewable energy as one of the most effective ways to move our country to a sustainable future.

-- We encourage states to promote net-metering to make decentralized energy production economically viable.
+- We encourage states to promote net-metering to make decentralized energy production economically viable, with subsidies to farm operations transitioning from fossil fuels to renewable energy.

 - Animal farming must be practiced in ethically and environmentally sustainable ways.
-We support a rapid phase out of confined animal feeding operations (CAFOs) not only because of their adverse impact on the environment, but also on food safety (e.g. disease epidemics), public health, and animal protection.
+We support a rapid phase out of confined animal feeding operations (CAFOs) and a complete transition to an integrated, regenerative agriculture approach to the cultivation, treatment, and use of livestock, not only for environmental reasons, but also for the sake of food safety (e.g. disease epidemics), public health, and animal protection.

-- We support the restoration of farmlands to black families who have been discriminated against and who have lost, or are about to lose, their farms as a result.
-Greens will work for a meaningful remedy to restore black farmers' unencumbered ownership of their land.
+- We support the restoration of farmlands to African American families who have been discriminated against and who have lost, or are about to lose, their farms as a result.
+Greens will work for a meaningful remedy to restore African American farmers' unencumbered ownership of their land.

 J. Biological Diversity